evolbioinfo/gotree/docs/commands/stats.md

   gotree stats [command]

 Available Commands:
-  edges       Displays statistics on edges of input tree nodes       Displays statistics on nodes of input tree rooted      Tells wether the tree is rooted or unrooted splits      Prints all the splits from an input tree tips        Displays statistics on tips of input tree
+  edges        Displays statistics on edges of input tree monophyletic Tells wether input tips form a monophyletic group in each of the input trees nodes        Displays statistics on nodes of input tree rooted       Tells wether the tree is rooted or unrooted splits       Prints all the splits from an input tree tips         Displays statistics on tips of input tree

 Flags:
   -i, --input string    Input tree (default "stdin")